Does Composite Decking Come in 24 Foot Lengths?

 Advantages of Long Decking Boards

 Another excellent advantage of longer decking boards is their aesthetics.
-With fewer ends, you will have a smoother and cleaner-looking deck.
-If you are going for a straightforward deck layout, longer boards are better suited for the job.
+With fewer ends, you will have a smoother and cleaner-looking decking.
+If you are going for a straightforward decking layout, longer boards are better suited for the job.
 With fewer ends, it also lessens the likelihood of the boards popping out.
 Besides using them as usual, long decking boards are also handy for other uses.
-For instance, you can use them to picture frame your deck.
+For instance, you can use them to picture frame your decking.

 Disadvantages of Long Composite Decking Boards

 While there are several disadvantages of long composite decking boards, there are a few drawbacks as well.
 One of the many concerns in using long decking boards is stability.
 The longer the decking boards, the bendier it gets.
-If you plan to use long deck boards, you will have to follow the correct joist spacing to ensure a sturdy deck.
+If you plan to use long decking boards, you will have to follow the correct joist spacing to ensure a sturdy decking.

 To make longer boards less flexible and sturdier, many manufacturers make them thicker than shorter boards.
 For this reason, they may be more expensive when it comes to initial cost.
 Besides the thickness, the limited stock of 24″ foot decking boards can make it more expensive.
 Ordering from a custom-length board supplier can often be cheaper.